Skip to content

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

-A health journal is a complete record of your health.
+A personal health journal (health diary) is a record of your health.
 You keep the health journal yourself.
 The journal helps you keep track of every aspect of your health.

 Date